Samsung Electronics apologises to China consumers for mobile phone glitches

 Samsung Electronics said it will fix the Galaxy S3 and Note2 telephones free of charge, and refund customers who already paid for repairs to the devices at authorised service centers.
 The company also will offer replacements or refunds for phones that could not be repaired.

-In March, CCTV criticised Apple Inc (AAPL.O), the world's second-biggest smartphone maker, for using different warranty and customer service polices in China than in other countries.
+In March, CCTV criticised Apple Inc, the world's second-biggest smartphone maker, for using different warranty and customer service polices in China than in other countries.
 Apple Chief Executive Tim Cook later apologised.

 (Reporting by Matthew Miller; Editing by Kenneth Maxwell)